2019 Dates to be announced; 8:30am – 5:00pm

-Dr. Michael W. Dong, MWD Consulting, Greenwich, CT
+Dr. Michael W. Dong, MWD Consulting, Norwalk, CT

 This intermediate 2-day workshop will provide the analytical scientist with a clearer understanding and a solid working knowledge of the concepts, instrumentation, columns, pharmaceutical applications and practices (method development, HPLC operation and troubleshooting) of modern HPLC and UHPLC (ultra-high-pressure liquid chromatography).
 The focus is on its practice in pharmaceutical analysis of small molecule drug substances and drug products.
 This workshop is divides into two 1-day sessions which allows attendees to register separately if desired.
 The first day is fundamentals and small molecule drug applications.
 The second day is UHPLC, method development, troubleshooting and other applications including characterization/QC of recombinant biologics.
 Click here for Part 1 description and Part 2 description